France hero image

 7 Days

-• Arrive Paris; Seine sunset cruise and reflection.
+• Arrive Paris; Seine sunset cruise and evening reflection.

 • Paris icons (Notre-Dame, Sainte-Chapelle, Louvre) with evening gathering at Sacré-Cœur.

-• Day trip to Versailles or Chartres for royal/pilgrimage context.
+• Day trip to Versailles or Chartres for royal and pilgrimage context.

-• Travel to Normandy; Omaha Beach reflections, American Cemetery service.
+• Travel to Normandy; Omaha Beach reflections and American Cemetery service.

 • Bayeux and Mont-Saint-Michel pilgrimage; evening partner briefing.